OCHA-DAP/hdx-python-scraper/docs/main.md

 The economicindex mini scraper reads the dataset “covid-19-economic-exposure-index” on HDX, taking from it dataset source, date of dataset and using the url of the dataset in HDX as the source url (used by the DATA link in the visual).
-The scraper framework finds the first resource that is of format “xlsx”, reads the “economic exposure” sheet and looks for the headers in row 1.
+The scraper framework finds the first resource that is of format “xlsx”, reads the “economic exposure” sheet and looks for the headers in row 1 (by default).
 Note that it is possible to specify a specific resource name using the key "resource" instead of searching for the first resource of a particular format.

 adm_cols defines the column or columns in which to look for admin information.
 As this is a national level